Ctere1/LibraryAPI/README.md

 * Borrow a Book
 * Return the Book
 * Get book(s)
-* Get profile auth Logs
+* Get your profile auth Logs
 * Update your profile credentials

 As **Admin** you can: